 Component innovation can enable product innovation.
 In designing and developing their electric cars, Tesla didn’t use the typical Nickel Hydride Metal (NiMH) batteries used in hybrid cars.
 Instead, they utilized the lithium-ion batteries, primarily used in laptops.
-Their logic was to leverage the economies of scale of the billions of laptop batteries produced a year and the significant R&D invested to make laptop batteries more efficient.
+Their logic was to leverage the economies of scale of the billions of laptop batteries produced a year and the significant R&D investment to make laptop batteries more efficient.
 While Tesla, invested hundreds of millions to perfect putting over 5,000 batteries together in a car, they definitely tapped into component innovation.

 Why is innovation important?

-People often think about innovation the wrong way.
-They think that innovation is only for technology companies, or big companies with a large R&D budget.
+People often think about innovation in the wrong way.
+They think that innovation is only for technology companies or big companies with a large R&D budget.
 They are missing the big picture that most innovation in a company is leveraging existing design, technology, service, process, and component innovation from other organizations.
-Not keeping up with and integrating into your organization the key and core innovations affecting your industry or others is a sure fire way to lead your organization down a path of irrelevance.
+Not keeping up with and integrating into your organization the key and core innovations affecting your industry or others is a sure-fire way to lead your organization down a path of irrelevance.
 While internal and proprietary innovations are a great source of competitive differentiation, not adopting core innovations created outside your organization is a source of competitive obsolescence.